 Tom Jones Tribute, Tony Scarth, as seen on ITV’s “Stars in their Eyes” with Mathew Kelly in 2002.
 Tony is based in Liverpool.
 A Boy from Nowhere.
 Unique, exciting and undeniably accurate.
 This show is the closest thing you will get to seeing Tiger Tom the Twisting Vocalist and hear growl forth his larynx of steel.
 “Tonight Tony will be asking What’s New Pussycat as he impersonates Mr Jones” – The Liverpool Echo.
 If you’re looking for a quality Tom Jones tribute act for your next event we’ll check an available date for you.

 Tom Jones Tribute Tony Scarth

-New venues and clients are welcome to contact us now to pre-book 2020 events.
+New venues and clients are welcome to contact us now to pre-book events.
+Tony is currently available as a solo singer for afternoon Care Home enquiries across the North West when requested.
 Please give full details of the event you’re planning and an idea of your budget + preferred method of payment.